Transference and Countertransference

 What is transference?

-Transference is experienced by a patient in therapy.
+A patient in therapy experiences transference.
 Transference is the process by which internal emotions originally associated with one person or object in your personal life are unconsciously shifted and projected onto the therapist.
-Exploring these subconscious thoughts and feelings can be helpful in setting boundaries, increasing healthy communication, and regulating your Self in a productive manner.
+Exploring these subconscious thoughts and feelings can be helpful in setting boundaries, increasing healthy communication, and regulating yourself in a productive manner.

 Transference in therapy

 In therapy, you may have previously had an experience where your therapist reminded you of your friend who seemed supportive during a difficult time.
-This projection of view on your therapist as your friend may have increased your motivation to explore topics and accomplish the goals outlined during that session.
+This projection of view on your therapist as your friend and can form a strong therapeutic alliance which may have increased your motivation to explore topics and accomplish the goals outlined during that session.

 The verbal exchange in this experience may have reminded you of the time your grade school teacher scolded you for a missing homework assignment.
 Reflecting on this transference in therapy can be a healing experience for individuals to resolve the emotional discomfort when being emotionally challenged.
 This can happen during times of feeling unsettled and through thoughts of uncertainty.